So what’s in a name?

 Well, when it comes to locksmithing quite a lot as it happens!

-We’re unfortunately seeing an increasing number of instances where websites and companies are being set up with names that are very similar, or in some instances are exactly the same, as long standing locksmith companies.
-This seems to be particularly prevalent where the company’s name refers to a geographical location, so where a town is used before the term locksmiths for example.
+We’re unfortunately seeing an increasing number of instances where websites and companies are being set up with names that are very similar, or in some instances are exactly the same, as long-standing locksmith companies.

 Companies try to fool customers

 Other instances where companies are trying to fool customers into thinking they’re somebody they’re not is when they’re advertising using the address of a legitimate company.

 They tend to use generic locksmith type names such as The Lock Shop and then an address a legitimate locksmith trades out of.